Jennifer Stager

 Jennifer Stager specializes in the art and architecture of the ancient Mediterranean and its afterlives.
 Her areas of focus include theories of color and materiality, feminisms, multilingualism and cultural exchange, disability studies, ancient Greek and Roman medicine, performance, and classical receptions.

-In Spring 2020, Stager launched the Antioch Recovery Project (ARP), using digital tools to analyze mosaic fragments excavated from Antioch in the 1930s and now dispersed to institutions across the globe, including the Baltimore Museum of Art.
-Phase III is underway in Fall 2023.
-Connected with a suite of public-facing, digital components, Stager is working on a monograph, The Antioch Recovery Project: antiquity, archaeology, & archive.
+In January 2020, Stager launched the Antioch Recovery Project (ARP), using digital tools to analyze mosaic fragments excavated from Antioch in the 1930s and now dispersed to institutions across the globe, including the Baltimore Museum of Art.
+Connected with a suite of public-facing, digital components, Stager is working on a monograph, The Antioch Recovery Project: antiquity, archaeology, and archive.

 An Archaeology of Disability, a research station curated for La Biennale di Venezia Architettura (May-November 2021) with David Gissen and Mantha Zarmakoupi, reconstructs elements of the Acropolis in Athens through the lens of disability and impairment and in languages and forms developed by and for contemporary disabled people.
-After Venice, the research station traveled to La Gipsoteca di Arte Antica, Pisa (January-April 2022) and is currently on view in Athens at the Canellopoulos Museum.
+After Venice, the research station traveled to La Gipsoteca di Arte Antica, Pisa (January-April 2022), to the Canellopoulos Museum in Athens (June-October 2023), and to the Archaeological Museum of Thessaloniki (December 2023-June 2024).

 As a curator, Stager has collaborated on a range of institutional and extra-institutional exhibitions and she writes for academic and public audiences at Art Practical, ASAP/J, Classical Receptions Journal, Eidolon, Hesperia, Open Space, Post 45 Contemporaries, RES: Aesthetics & Anthropology.
-With Leila Easa, she is guest editing a folio “Locating a Collective Lyric I” for The Hopkins Review.
-The folio’s exploration of the frictions between individuals and collectives expands from a book of essays in classical receptions and feminist criticism, Public Feminism in Times of Crisis: From Sappho’s Fragments to Viral Hashtags, co-written with Easa and published in 2022 ("highly recommended" by Choice Reviews).
+With Leila Easa, she guest edited a folio “Locating a Collective Lyric I” for The Hopkins Review 17.1.
+The folio’s exploration of the frictions between individuals and collectives expands from a book of essays in classical receptions and feminist criticism, Public Feminism in Times of Crisis: From Sappho’s Fragments to Viral Hashtags, co-written with Easa and published in 2022.

 Professor Stager’s work has been supported by fellowships from the National Institute of Humanities and the Getty Research Institute, the Center for Advanced Study in the Visual Arts, and the Center for Hellenic Studies in Washington DC, and the Johns Hopkins Catalyst Award.